oss-for-surgtech/workshop-hamlyn2024/posters/README.md

 * Project summaries, methodological approaches, research findings, project summaries, and initiatives related to Open-Source Software for Surgical Technologies.

 ## Important dates
-* Poster proposal submission deadline: 7th June, 2024
+* Poster proposal submission deadline: 14th June, 2024
-* Notification of acceptance: 14th June, 2024 (providing further details to authors on Zenodo's DOIs submission)
+* Notification of acceptance: 17th June, 2024 (providing further details to authors on Zenodo's DOIs submission)
 * PDF poster submission deadline: 24th June, 2024
-* Workshop day: 28th June, 2024
+* Poster presentation: 28th June, 2024

 ## Poster Proposal submission
 We encourage open-source participation; however, we also want to ensure that authors have the option for both public and private submissions: